-|Developing a Valid and Reliable Questionnaire of the Stages of Change in Self-management of Patients with Type 2 Diabetes Among an Iranian Population|
+|Developing a Valid and Reliable Questionnaire of the Stages of Change in Self-management of Patients With Type 2 Diabetes Among the Iranian Population|

-|Maryam Zare1, Maryam Rafraf1, Abdolreza Shaghaghi2, Mohammad Asghari Jafarabadi 3, Ali Tarighat-Esfanjani 1|
+|Maryam Zare1, Maryam Rafraf2, Abdolreza Shaghaghi3, Mohammad Asghari Jafarabadi 4, Ali Tarighat-Esfanjani 2|

 2Nutrition Research Center, Faculty of Nutrition and Food Sciences, Tabriz University of Medical Sciences, Tabriz, Iran

-2Health Education and Promotion Department, Faculty of Health, Tabriz University of Medical Sciences, Tabriz, Iran
+3Health Education and Promotion Department, Faculty of Health, Tabriz University of Medical Sciences, Tabriz, Iran

-3Road Traffic Injury Research Center, Tabriz University of Medical Sciences, Tabriz, Iran
+4Road Traffic Injury Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 2117 times

 Downloaded : 935 times.

-Keywords : Type 2 diabetes mellitus, Surveys, and questionnaires, Self-management, Iran
+Keywords : Type 2 diabetes mellitus, Surveys and questionnaires, Self-management, Iran

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Results: The total content validity index (CVI), content validity ratio (CVR), and face validity was 0.60-0.91, 0.81-1, and 4.32-4.82, respectively.
+Results: The total content validity index (CVI), content validity ratio (CVR), and face validity were 0.60-0.91, 0.81-1, and 4.32-4.82, respectively.
 The number of questions increased up to 10.
-In addition, EFA results showed that Kaiser-Mayer-Olkin (KMO) was 0.69; total variance extracted was 23.6; and Bartlett tests were statistically significant (P=0.000).
-Reliability analysis indicated a moderate level of internal consistency (ICC = 0.89) and Cronbach"s alpha 0.63.
+In addition, EFA results showed that Kaiser-Mayer-Olkin and the total variance extracted were 0.69 and 23.6, respectively, and Bartlett tests were statistically significant (P=0.000).
+Finally, reliability analysis indicated a moderate level of internal consistency (ICC = 0.89) and Cronbach"s alpha of 0.63.